MontiCore/monticore/README.md

 (MontiCore, tool derivates, product code).
 Each with different
 licenses:

-* Product code: when you use a MontiCore tool derivate to generate code, the generated code is absolutely free for each form of use including commercial use without any license.
+* *Product code*: when you use a MontiCore tool derivate to generate code, the generated code is absolutely free for each form of use including commercial use without any license.

-* Tool derivate: when you derive a tool using the MontiCore language workbench, then you mention that it is a MontiCore derivate.
+* *Tool derivate*: when you derive a tool using the MontiCore language workbench, then you mention that it is a MontiCore derivate.
 There is no other restriction.
 (BSD 3 Clause license)

-* MontiCore adaptations: you may also freely adapt MontiCore itself, but then you have to mention MontiCore AND the resulting code is to be pushed back into this LPGL repository (LGPL license).
+* *MontiCore adaptations*: you may also freely adapt MontiCore itself, but then you have to mention MontiCore AND the resulting code is to be pushed back into this LPGL repository (LGPL license).

 As a consequence using MontiCore during development is rather flexible and the final products do not have any restriction.

-## MontiCore 3-Level License on files (informal description)

-The MontiCore language workbench contains three kinds of artifacts:

-* Java-files that are executed in the MontiCore LWB.
-They are under LGPL licence.

-* Java-files that belong to the runtime environment (RTE) and are thus copied to the generated code.
-They are under BSD 3 Clause license.

-* Templates executed during generation.
-They are also under BSD 3 Clause license, because parts of them are copied to the generated code.

-This approach achieves the goals described above.

-Please note that tool builders design their own templates and RTE to generate the final product.

 If questions appear e.g. on building an interpreter, please contact monticore@se-rwth.de.

 ## General disclaimer